- Bras d'Or Lake

 7 Must See Museums in Cape Breton

-Looking for an educational experience while visiting Cape Breton?
-Hoping to immerse yourself in Cape Breton’s rich history while traveling the island?
-Well, you’re in luck here are 7 ‘Must-See’ Museums in Cape Breton!
+Looking for an educational experience while visiting Cape Breton Island?
+Hoping to immerse yourself in Cape Breton’s rich history while travelling the Island?
+Well, you’re in luck here are seven ‘Must-See’ Museums in Cape Breton!

 Parks Canada’s Alexander Graham Bell National Historic Site commemorates the genius and compassion of renowned inventor Alexander Graham Bell.
 Exhibits show how he and his associates achieved Canada’s first powered flight with their airplane Silver Dart, produced the world’s fastest boat, advanced recording technology, designed giant kites and, of course, invented the telephone.
 Original artifacts, films, and family photographs highlight his scientific and humanitarian work.
 Visitors can also enjoy hands-on activities and a variety of programs.
 Situated on 10 hectares of land with a superb view of the Bras d’Or Lake in Baddeck on Cape Breton Island, the site overlooks Bell’s summer home, Beinn Bhreagh, still privately owned by his descendants.